Ziming-Maximilian-Liu/On-Chain-Gaming-Item-Marketplace/README.md

 ## License

-This project is licensed under the GNU 3.0 License.
+This project is licensed under the GPL-3.0 License.

 ## Contact